-Many contracts will provide for a prohibition to assign the rights and obligations under the agreement.
+Many contracts will provide for a prohibition to assign the rights and obligations under the agreement – so-called assignment clauses.
 Normally, each party should be able to negotiate that the approval of the other party to an assignment will not be unreasonably withheld or delayed:

 Assignment.
 No Party shall assign its rights or obligations under this Agreement in whole or in part, without the prior written approval of the other Party, which approval shall not be unreasonably withheld, conditioned or delayed.